dotnet/docs-maui/docs/whats-new/dotnet-9.md

 static (PersonViewModel vm) => $"Name: {vm.Name}";
 ```

-In addition, .NET MAUI 9 adds a <xref:Microsoft.Maui.Controls.Binding.Create%2A> method that sets the binding directly on the object with a `Func`, and returns the binding object instance so that you can pass it to another method for later use.
+In addition, .NET MAUI 9 adds a <xref:Microsoft.Maui.Controls.Binding.Create%2A?displayProperty=nameWithType> method that sets the binding directly on the object with a `Func`, and returns the binding object instance:

 ```csharp
 // in .NET 8